-Models of noisy free fermions have also been extensively considered~\cite{gullans2019entanglement, swann2023spacetime, christopoulos2023universal, DeLuca}.
-A crucial model introduced by Bernard \textit{et al} is the quantum symmetric simple exclusion process (QSSEP), a chain of non-interacting spinless fermions with nearest-neighbour hoppings drawn from independent white noise distributions~\cite{PhysRevLett.123.080601,bauer2019equilibrium,10.21468/SciPostPhys.3.5.033}.
-After noise average, QSSEP reduces to its classical counterpart~(see also~\cite{eisler_crossover_2011,Temme_2012}).
-But on each noise realisation, it displays coherent hopping, still allowing exact analytical treatments~\cite{Bernard2021-vx}, with significant connections to combinatorics and free probability~\cite{PhysRevX.13.011045,biane2023combinatorics}, explicitly bridging quantum and classical behaviours~\cite{PhysRevLett.123.080601, Bernard2021-vx, Bernard_2021, Derrida2009-nc}.
+Models of noisy free fermions have also been extensively studied~\cite{gullans2019entanglement, swann2023spacetime, christopoulos2023universal, DeLuca}.
+A key example is the quantum symmetric simple exclusion process (QSSEP), introduced by Bernard \textit{et al.}: a chain of spinless free fermions with nearest-neighbour hoppings drawn from independent white noise distributions~\cite{PhysRevLett.123.080601,bauer2019equilibrium,10.21468/SciPostPhys.3.5.033}.
+After noise averaging, QSSEP reduces to its classical counterpart~(see also~\cite{eisler_crossover_2011,Temme_2012}).
+On each noise realization, however, it displays coherent hopping, still allowing exact analytical treatments~\cite{Bernard2021-vx}, with connections to combinatorics and free probability~\cite{PhysRevX.13.011045,biane2023combinatorics}, and explicitly bridging quantum and classical behaviours~\cite{PhysRevLett.123.080601, Bernard2021-vx, Bernard_2021, Derrida2009-nc}.

-In this letter, we show the emergence of universality in the dynamics and transport of 1D noninteracting noisy fermions, akin to the emergence of classical macroscopic fluctuation theory (MFT) from the coarse-grained description of lattice gas models~\cite{Eyink1990,RevModPhys.87.593, kipnis2013scaling, spohn2012large, kipnis1989hydrodynamics, PhysRevLett.94.030601}.
-MFT describes the macroscopic (coarse-grained) statistical behaviour of diffusive systems out of equilibrium.
-Specifically, it involves a density $\rho(x,t)$ and current fields $j(x,t)$, related by particle conservation $\partial_t \rho = -\partial_x j$ and a constitutive relation $j(x,t) = - D(\rho) \partial_x \rho + \sqrt{\sigma(\rho)} \eta(x,t)$, with $\eta(x,t)$ a white noise in both space and time.
-Microscopic details only influence the functional form of the diffusion coefficient $D(\rho)$ and the mobility $\sigma(\rho)$.
-Our analysis provides strong indications of the existence of a quantum extension QMFT~\cite{Bernard_2016, Bernard_2021} that captures universal aspects of both quantum and noise fluctuations.
-Although a definition of QMFT in the continuum is not yet known~\cite{Bernard_2021}, QSSEP provides an explicit and treatable lattice representative where explicit results are available~\cite{PhysRevLett.123.080601, PhysRevX.13.011045}.
-Additionally, this universality class may even extend beyond non-interacting models~\cite{PhysRevLett.131.210402} and 1D~\cite{Tony3dAnderson}.
+In this letter, we show the emergence of universality in the dynamics and transport of one-dimensional noisy free fermions, in close analogy with the emergence of classical macroscopic fluctuation theory (MFT) for lattice gases~\cite{Eyink1990,RevModPhys.87.593, kipnis2013scaling, spohn2012large, kipnis1989hydrodynamics, PhysRevLett.94.030601}.
+MFT describes diffusive non-equilibrium systems through coarse-grained density and current fields, with microscopic details entering only through the diffusion coefficient $D(\rho)$ and mobility $\sigma(\rho)$.
+Our analysis provides evidence of the existence of a quantum extension QMFT~\cite{Bernard_2016, Bernard_2021} that captures universal aspects of both quantum and noise fluctuations.
+Although its continuum formulation is still unknown~\cite{Bernard_2021}, QSSEP provides an explicit lattice representative with exact results~\cite{PhysRevLett.123.080601, PhysRevX.13.011045}.
+This universality class may even extend beyond free models~\cite{PhysRevLett.131.210402} and one dimension~\cite{Tony3dAnderson}.